Table of Contents

-What is Blue Balls?
+What are Blue Balls?

 How to get rid of blue balls?

-It pretty much goes away on its own after some time but stretching or exercising can help relieve tension.
+It pretty much goes away on its own after some time, but stretching or exercising can help relieve tension.
 The easiest way to cure blue balls is through masturbation.

 Epididymal Hypertension/ Blue Balls